|Posted on October 28, 2015 at 8:35 AM||comments (0)|

 I've been thinking awhile about having kids (for free and accompanied by an adult) come to the book folding workshops and so, when a neighbour, who is familiar with my workshops, stopped by the other day with a pile of comic graphic novels for me to use, I thought about how I could test this idea out.
 By the way, for the purists out there, these books (as in all the books I reuse) had torn pages and/or were missing quite a few, were badly stained and, generally, unreadable.
 Perfect for a kids' book folding workshop as the books had just the right number of pages (not so many as to overwhelm but enough to challenge little hands) and were also quite colourful.
 Would kids enjoy this kind of project?
 I needed to find out.

 As chance would have it, a 6-year old friend wandered over to my place to see if I had anything crafty on the go.
 He had helped out with the pizza garden and was eager to see if I had anything new up my sleeve.
 So - of course, I handed him a 'Lucky Luke' book and showed him a few basic folds.
 Then I left him to it.
 He quickly caught on and, in under 20 minutes, completed the above 'sculpture' and then asked if I had more books for him to fold.
 Although not a particularly scientific test, I realized that, yes, kids just might enjoy this project.
-If you are interested in coming to the workshop, don't hesitate to bring one kid (free) along.
+If you are interested in having your child come to the workshop, you can along for free.

 |Posted on July 6, 2015 at 9:40 AM||comments (0)|